resgroup/customer-tests-excel/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/1bc743c6d68c2f245cd8/maintainability)](https://codeclimate.com/github/resgroup/customer-tests-excel/maintainability)

 A framework to round trip NUnit to / from Microsoft Excel customer tests.
+Please see [Introducing CustomerTestsExcel](https://dev.to/ceddlyburge/introducing-customertestsexcel-4f7b) for more details.

 Created as a replacment for Fitnesse.
 RES is primarily a science and engineering company, and due to the calculation heavy nature of the work, none of the existing customer test frameworks are a good fit.